The Turtle (Native American Center for the Living Arts): Organization foundation and building construction

-In May 1970, Tuscarora sculptor Wilmer "Duffy" Wilson and a group of Native Americans including singer-songwriter Buffy Sainte-Marie, Cherokee actor Arthur Junaluska, and Cahuilla writer Rupert Costo founded the Native American Center for the Living Arts (NACLA) in New York City.
+In May 1970, Tuscarora sculptor Wilmer "Duffy" Wilson and a group of Native Americans including Cherokee actor Arthur Junaluska, Cahuilla writer Rupert Costo, and non-native singer-songwriter Buffy Sainte-Marie, founded the Native American Center for the Living Arts (NACLA) in New York City.
 Their motivation was to promote the preservation of the visual and performing arts of Native American peoples and to encourage the development of new forms of creative expression.
 Wilson moved the center to a storefront in Niagara Falls in 1975 which included an art gallery, handicraft shop, and museum exhibit space.
 Support from the community inspired the idea of the construction of a permanent structure dedicated to Native American culture.
 The center submitted a proposal to the Economic Development Administration and secured a $4.9 million grant.

 The shape of the building was envisioned by Wilson and his coworker, and reflects the Iroquois creation story of muskrat bringing a piece of the earth from below the water, creating the Western hemisphere on the back of a giant turtle.
 The use of the symbolic design is emblematic of twentieth-century Native American architecture, as The Turtle joined other zoomorphic buildings such as the Cornwall Island (Ahkwesahsne Mohawk) School in Ontario.
 The large porthole windows act as eyes which gaze toward the Upper Niagara River Rapids, while the geodesic dome roof includes a skylight in the shape of an eagle.
 The location of the building, the closest structure to the American side of Niagara Falls, was chosen because of the proximity to tourist activity as well as the fact that the Iroquois saw the Falls as a sacred site.

 The architect, Dennis Sun Rhodes of the Northern Arapaho, said in 1988 that "[t]he turtle is one of the highest symbols of the Eastern American Indians and represents an all-encompassing holding up of the earth.
 Behind the architectural concepts are Indian philosophy and cultural values."
 Rhodes would go on to design other Indigenous centers such as the Minneapolis American Indian Center and the Piya Wiconi Building at Oglala Lakota College on the Pine Ridge Indian Reservation.

 Groundbreaking ceremonies were held on the site in September 1977.
 Inflation in the late 1970s caused the building to open a year behind schedule and about $750,000 over budget.